-For those wishing to apply for QEST Apprenticeship funding, this application round has now closed for 2016.
-If you wish to apply for Apprenticeship Funding, the application process will open in June 2017.
+For those wishing to apply for QEST Apprenticeship funding, this application process is now closed for 2017.

 Please read *Apprenticeships* FAQs page for further information or contact the QEST office on the number and email at the bottom of the page.

 When can I apply?

 The Apprenticeship applications process opens in June and closes in August.
 The assessment stages begin soon after the applications close and continue until October, concluding with an Interview.